jax-ml/jax/docs/jax.numpy.rst

   in-place cannot be implemented in JAX.
 However, often JAX is able to provide an alternative API that is purely functional.
-For example, instead of in-place array updates (:code:`x[i] = y`), JAX provides an alternative pure indexed update function :code:`x.at[i].set(y)`.
+For example, instead of in-place array updates (:code:`x[i] = y`), JAX provides an alternative pure indexed update function :code:`x.at[i].set(y)` (see :attr:`ndarray.at`).

-* Relatedly, some NumPy functions return views of arrays when possible (examples are :func:`numpy.transpose` and :func:`numpy.reshape`).
-JAX versions of such functions will return copies instead, although such copies can often be optimized away by XLA when sequences of operations are compiled using :func:`jax.jit`.
+* Relatedly, some NumPy functions often return views of arrays when possible (examples are :func:`transpose` and :func:`reshape`).
+JAX versions of such functions will return copies instead, although such are often optimized away by XLA when sequences of operations are compiled using :func:`jax.jit`.

 * NumPy is very aggressive at promoting values to :code:`float64` type.
 JAX sometimes is less aggressive about type promotion (See :ref:`type-promotion`).

-A small number of NumPy operations that have data-dependent output shapes are incompatible with :func:`jax.jit` compilation.
-The XLA compiler requires that shapes of arrays be known at compile time.
-While it would be possible to provide a JAX implementation of an API such as :func:`numpy.nonzero`, we would be unable to JIT-compile it because the shape of its output depends on the contents of the input data.
+* Some NumPy routines have data-dependent output shapes (examples include :func:`unique` and :func:`nonzero`).
+Because the XLA compiler requires array shapes to be known at compile time, such operations are not compatible with JIT.
+For this reason, JAX adds an optional ``size`` argument to such functions which may be specified statically in order to use them with JIT.

-Not every function in NumPy is implemented; contributions are welcome!
+Nearly all applicable NumPy functions are implemented in the ``jax.numpy`` namespace; they are listed below.

 ..
 Generate the list below as follows:
    >>> import jax.numpy, numpy